stain/ro-crate-paper/manuscript.md

 # Using RO-Crate

 RO-Crate is fundamentally an infrastructure to help make FAIR research artifacts.
 In other words, the key question is whether RO-Crate can be used to share and (re)use research artifacts.
 Here we look at three research domains where it is being applied: Bioinformatics, Regulatory Science and Cultural Heritages.
+In addition we note how RO-Crate can have an importeant role as part of machine-actionable data management plans.